wesleyboar/DS-User-Guide/user-guide/docs/curating/guides.md

 In <strong>Licenses</strong>, select one or more licenses that best fit your data.

-Please see the <a href="/rw/user-guides/data-publication-guidelines/" >Data Publication Guidelines</a> for more information.
+Please see the <a href="../bestpractices">Data Publication Guidelines</a> for more information.

 Finally, click <strong>Request DOI &amp; Publish</strong> and agree to the agreement to publish your work.